SECOND SKIN

 The pagne, humble and eloquent fabric of cotton or wax,

-an inheritance stitched into every fiber.
+A worn memory, an inheritance stitched into every fiber.

-It follows a woman from childhood, tied at her waist,
+It follows a woman from childhood, ties at her waist, embraces her in a mother’s tenderness.

 It celebrates births, accompanies unions, mourns losses.

-Each fold is a verse,
+Each fold is a verse, each pattern whispers a message: love, pride, sorrow, hope.

 Every pagne is a poem.
+Its name echoes:

 Chosen with mood, with season, with ceremony,